 Antelope Pedestrian Accident Lawyer

 - Driveway-sidewalk collisions: Similarly to walking in crosswalks, walking on the sidewalk is supposed to be a safe experience.
-Cars do not drive on sidewalks, but accidents can easily happen when cars either enter or exit driveways.
+Cars do not drive on sidewalks, but accidents can quickly happen when cars either enter or exit driveways.
 Unfortunately, cars entering driveways almost always do so by turning.
-This makes it harder to see pedestrians walking through the driveway because drivers may fail to see smaller objects in their peripheral vision or pedestrians may fall within the blind spots of cars.
+This makes it harder to see pedestrians walking through the driveway because drivers may fail to see smaller objects in their peripheral vision, or pedestrians may fall within the blind spots of cars.

 In cases of the wrongful death of a pedestrian, the victim's surviving loved ones may bring a lawsuit on behalf of the deceased to recover damages resulting from the loss of the loved one.
 The death of a family member is always tragic and emotionally jarring, and our law firm understands that the victim's family deserves recompense for the loss.Resolving the Case Via Settlement or at a Jury Trial

-Editor's Note: This page has been updated for accuracy and relevancy [cha 5.16.23]
+Editor's Note: updated for accuracy and relevancy [cha 5.16.23]

 sb bw [cs 986]